Skip to main content

 Required:

-• urls - Array of URLs to crawl
+• urls - Array of starting URLs to crawl

 • limit - Maximum number of pages to crawl (default: 10)

-• maxDepth - Maximum depth of links to follow
+• maxDepth - Max depth to crawl (legacy, converts to maxDiscoveryDepth)

 Response Format